Summer’s Ending. Here’s the Running Gear You’ll Need to Survive It.

-To help us conquer one of the toughest seasons for running, we put a little more thought into our gear.
-While there’s no across-the-board approach, everything from lightweight apparel to sunscreen to hydration packs can play a pivotal role.
-Below, the must-have running gear that helps us maximize every mile through the final weeks of summer.
+That being said, end-of-summer running demands a specific set of gear to cope with seasonal challenges.
+To help us conquer one of the toughest seasons for running, we’ve put more than a little thought — also, tested dozens of products and run hundreds of miles — into the perfect checklist of gear for you to best conquer those dog day runs.
+While there’s no exact across-the-board approach, everything from lightweight activewear to sunscreen to hydration packs plays a pivotal role in a successful routine.
+Below, the must-have running gear that’s helped us maximize every mile of summer running.

 Too often we blame our shoes for painful blisters and hot feet when socks are the real culprit.
 Breathable, sweat-wicking socks, like Darn Tough’s Ultra-Lightweight Running Sock, keep your feet dry and cool over scorching pavement.
-The blend of nylon and Merino wool also boasts antimicrobial properties, ensuring every pair stays fresh when you’re too tired to run them through the wash.
+The blend of nylon and Merino wool (not the icky, sweaty stuff, but a silky and cool-to-the-touch premium fabric) also boasts antimicrobial properties, ensuring every pair stays fresh when you’re too tired to run them through the wash.

 When you’re heading out on a long run, a hydration pack is necessary to carry not only the water you’ll need, but gear and fuel too.
-A leader in hydration packs for decades, Nathan outfits the Pinnacle Hydration Vest with 1.6L of liquid storage and enough pockets to support ultramarathoners.
-Its organization system makes it easy to access gear and stretch fabric delivers a secure fit, making it perfect for runs that take you far from home.
+The North Face has been leading the hydration pack charge for decades, and the Sunriser Run Vest (and it’s dual hydration bottles) offers enough liquid storage and pockets to support even ultramarathoners.
+Pro tip: do not fill the built-in water bladder with Gatorade.

 We fell in love with Goodr when the brand launched in 2015 with a line of affordable, well-built, polarized shades that come in a ton of colors.
 You’ll catch us in a pair of Circle Gs at the summer barbecue, but the OGs come with a special non-slip coating that’s ideal for running.
 At $25, there’s no need to feel guilty every time they hit the deck or fall to the bottom of your pack, which is why runners love them so much.